 Q: How long does the EB-5 process take?

-A: Absent the impact of quota restrictions, immigrating under the EB-5 provisions is typically a 4-to-5-year process that includes the following steps:
+A: Absent the impact of quota restrictions, immigrating under the EB-5 provisions is typically a four- to five-year process that includes the following steps:

-- To approve an I-829 petition, USCIS must determine that an investor has maintained his or her investment throughout the period of conditional residence and that the EB-5 enterprise has created the required jobs for qualified U.S. workers.
+- Preparing, filing and awaiting adjudication of an I-829, Petition to Remove Conditions on Residence.
+To approve an I-829 petition, USCIS must determine that an investor has maintained his or her investment throughout the period of conditional residence and that the EB-5 enterprise has created the required jobs for qualified U.S. workers.

 Q: How can I show that my funds come from a lawful source?

 A: The applicable EB-5 regulations at 8 CFR § 204.6(j) state:

 To show that the petitioner has invested, or is actively in the process of investing, capital obtained through lawful means, the petition must be accompanied, as applicable, by:

 - Corporate, partnership (or any other entity in any form that has filed in any country or subdivision thereof any return described in this subpart), and personal tax returns, including income, franchise, property (whether real, personal or intangible), or any other tax returns of any kind filed within five years, with any taxing jurisdiction in or outside the United States by or on behalf of the petitioner

 - Evidence identifying any other source(s) of capital